colalb1/Interest-Rate-Forecasting/README.md

 There are no explicit formulas for pure-discount bonds; they can be solved numerically instead.

 The EV model suffers from an infinite expected value of the money-market account regardless of maturity as $r(t)$ is assumed to be lognormal.
-This is an additional realism issue for the Vasicek model family.
+This is a realism issue for all extensions based on the EV model.

 **Black-Karasinski (BK)**

-The **BK** model is an extension of the **EV** model where the mean $\theta$ is a deterministic not-necessarily constant function.
+The BK model is an extension of the EV model where the mean $\theta$ is a function that depends on time.
 Thus, the short rate is assumed to follow a lognormal distribution, and its SDE is given by the following:

 $$dr(t) = r(t)\left(\theta(t) + \frac{\sigma ^ 2}{2} - \kappa\log(r(t))\right)dt + \sigma r(t)dW(t)$$

-No analytic formulas for discount bonds or option bonds exist, similar to the **EV** model.
-These may be simulated with a [trinomial tree](https://en.wikipedia.org/wiki/Trinomial_tree).
+No analytic formulas for discount bonds or option bonds exist, similar to the EV model, although they may be simulated with a [trinomial tree](https://en.wikipedia.org/wiki/Trinomial_tree).

+Similar to the EV model, the expected money-market account value is infinite regardless of maturity since it is assumed that $r(t)$ follows a lognormal distribution.

 **One-Factor Hull-White (HW1)**

 The HW1 model is an extension of the Vasicek model as it allows the long-term mean $\theta$ and volatility $\sigma$ to vary with time.
 This allows for more precise calibration of the current term structure and can accomodate various [yield curve](https://www.investopedia.com/terms/y/yieldcurve.asp) shapes, adding a layer of realism.

-This model assumes $r(t)$ follows a normal distribution and its SDE follows as such:
+This model assumes $r(t)$ follows a normal distribution, and its SDE follows as such:

 $$dr(t) = (\theta(t) - \kappa r(t))dt + \sigma(t)dW(t)$$

-Although more complex than the Vasicek model, HW1 may still be too simple to capture the intricacies of the entire yield curve given interest rate movements normally depend on multiple sources of risk (multiple possibly-correlated Brownian motions).
-Extensions of the HW1 model, such as the Two-Factor Hull-White model or Multi-Factor Hull White models were developed to address this very issue.
+Although more complex than the Vasicek model, HW1 is still too simple to capture the intricacies of the entire yield curve given interest rate movements typically depend on multiple sources of risk (multiple Brownian motions).
+Extensions of the HW1 model, such as the Two-Factor Hull-White model or Multi-Factor Hull-White models were developed to address this issue.
 The following section will detail the Two-Factor Hull-White model.

 **Two-Factor Hull-White (HW2)**

-As mentioned in the previous section, the HW2 model extends HW1 by adding a second risk (stochastic factor, Brownian motion in this case) to provide additional flexibility to the term structure.
+As mentioned in the previous section, HW2 extends HW1 by adding a second risk (stochastic factor, Brownian motion in this case) to provide additional flexibility to the term structure.
 The SDEs that define this model are the following:

 $$dr(t) = (\theta(t) - \kappa_1r(t) + x(t))dt + \sigma_1(t)dW_1(t)$$
 $$dx(t) = -\kappa_2x(t)dt + \sigma_2(t)dW_2(t)$$

-DEFINE THE TERMS AND EXPLAIN WHAT IS GOING ON
+$$dW_1dW_2 = \rho dt$$

+$r(t)$ is the short rate and $x(t)$ is an additional stochastic process that influences the $r(t)$ dynamics.
+Similar to the unindexed definitions, $\kappa_1, \kappa_2$ represent the mean reversion rates of their respective equations while $\sigma_1, \sigma_2$ are defined similarly for volatility. $\rho$ is the correlation coefficient between the Brownian motions.
+The correlation term allows for a more thorough assessment of joint risk and improves hedging strategies via completeness of information.

+HW2 is equivalent to the [G2++ model](https://www.cequra.uni-muenchen.de/download/cequra_wp21.pdf); G2++ is typically used in practice as its implementation is simpler than HW2.
+I will leave further mathematical explanation to section 4.2 of the [reference book](https://www.amazon.com/Interest-Rate-Models-Practice-Inflation/dp/3540221492).

 ### Modern Models